-There are many great employee recognition solutions on the market, it’s up to you to determine which one is right for your business.
-Our guide includes a self-assessment worksheet that will help you decide which platform will suit your organization’s needs.
-Your answers to our strategic questions should help you identify the main problem you’re looking to solve.
+There are many great employee recognition solutions on the market; it’s up to you to determine which one is right for your business.
+Our guide includes a self-assessment worksheet to help you decide which platform best suits your organization’s needs.
+Each answer to our strategic questions will identify the main problem you need solutions for.
 Our self-assessment exercise contains insightful topics like:

 Many important factors go into selecting a recognition platform; key stakeholders, timelines, and budgets just scratch the surface of what to keep in mind.
-Our guide will help you answer all your questions in these areas, along with other crucial elements such as:
+Our guide will help you answer all these questions, and more:

 Who are the key stakeholders in my organization?